-College Science and Technology Program (CSTEP)
+College Science and Technology Entry Program (CSTEP)

 What is CSTEP?

-Collegiate Science and Technology Entry Program (CSTEP) funded by the New York State Education Department is a program intended to increase access by minority and economically disadvantage students to academic programs at the college level in scientific and technical fields.
+The Collegiate Science and Technology Entry Program (CSTEP), funded by the New York State Education Department (NYSED), is a program intended to increase access by minority and economically disadvantaged students to academic programs at the college level in scientific and technical fields.

-- A New York State resident.
+- A New York State resident

-- Enrolled full-time in a B.S. program in Engineering or Engineering Technology
+- B.S. in Engineering or Engineering Technology

 Depending on the student’s college level, the CSTEP program will provide the following services to students in the program:

 - Mentorship by the college professors

 - Free gateway courses designed to increase student academic performance in fundamental courses